kamryns/curly-spork/docs/index.md

 ### TPT 0.1
 ***
 * UAVs/Drones are used in search & rescue, aerial photography, and for hobbies, but it also has unintended uses
-* Dopamine plays a role in how we feel pleasure
+* Dopamine plays a role in how we feel pleasure, can have posititve and negative effects
 * Some people's computer time may be greater than their sleep time
-* Innovations in phone trees, voice recognition, or keypads often enables customers to find answers quickly.
+* Innovations in phone trees, voice recognition, or keypads often enables efficient service

 <table id="readmeinformation">